Alluxio/alluxio/docs/en/operation/StressBench.md

 #### Prerequisite
 * A running Alluxio cluster with one master, and one worker.
 See [Building Alluxio From Source](https://docs.alluxio.io/os/user/edge/en/contributor/Building-Alluxio-From-Source.html) for more details.
 #### Notice
-`warmup`  and `duration` parameters are not valid in distributedLoad test since it's hard to measure the start time and end time of distributedLoad jobs.
+`warmup`  and `duration` parameters are not valid in distributedLoad test since it's hard to measure the actual start time and end time of distributedLoad jobs.
 We just send all  distributedLoad jobs at the beginning and record the throughput when all jobs finishes.
 #### Create test files
 Write the test files by running the benchmark with `--operation CreateFiles` into the test directory
 ```console